ropensci-review-tools/ropensci-review-tools/docs/maintenance/ropensci-review-bot.md

 including editing files and all `git` commands.
 The docker service itself *does not* require `sudo`, so the above command just calls `bash`, not `sudo bash`.
 Similarly, containers can be run with `docker`, and do not need `sudo docker`.

+## Debugging

+Error messages in response to package checks can be diagnosed by following the procedures described in [the "roreviewapi" maintenance page](/maintenance/roreviewapi).